stut/syncer/README.md

 of the configured source.
 When pulling it will check for changes and will perform a hard reset if changes exist.
 That can be disabled through the configuration (see below) in which case the process will exit if changes are present.

+## Force update

+Send a `GET` request to `/update` to force an update.
+This can be used in CI jobs to pick up changes immediately.

 ## Configuration

 All configuration is done using environment variables.